Karen S. Elliott

 - Coaching for terminations and management training for litigation and union avoidance.

 - Litigating workplace privacy and security issues regarding theft of trade secrets.

-- Legislative Committee Chair, Richmond Society for Human Resource Management
+- Richmond Society for Human Resource Management, Legislative Committee Chair

-- Board of Directors of ACG Richmond, Inc., serving as chairman of the LEAD Committee (Leadership Education and Development)
+- ACG Richmond, Inc., Board of Directors and LEAD Committee Chair (Leadership Education and Development)

 - Society of Human Resources Management, Member (2001 – present)

 - City of Richmond Bar Association, Former Board Member

 - Society of Human Resources State Council, Former Legislative Director

 - Metropolitan Richmond Women’s Bar Association, Past President